Last Updated: 2/24/23 | February 24th, 2023

 Finally, there is Yanar Dag (“burning mountain”), which is a natural gas fire that blazes continuously on a hillside.
 Marco Polo once described the land in this area as being on fire because of phenomena like this, but this is the only fire left.
 It’s kind of a disappointment, as it’s really small.
 It’s not worth the journey, to be honest, but it’s included in most tours, so you’ll see it anyways.

 None of the sites are too far from Baku, and can all be done in a day.
-Most leave around 10 am and get back around 5 pm.
+Most leave around 10am and get back around 5pm.
 I suggest taking a tour instead of going on your own, as it makes getting to these sites easy.
 Only Ateshgah is reachable by public transportation.
 All the other sites will require a car.
-Lots of people on Couchsurfing offer to rides too.
-A full-day tour will cost about $40 USD and include lunch.
+Lots of people on Couchsurfing offer rides too.
+A full-day tour will cost about $40-60 USD and include lunch.

 Days 4 & 5 – Lahij

-Take a three-hour bus to Lahij (pop.
-900) in the Caucasus Mountains (lots of day tours come here because the town is famous for copper wares — you’ll hear the clang of metalwork throughout the day).
+Take a three-hour bus to Lahij in the Caucasus Mountains, home to less than 1,000 people.
+Lots of day tours come here because the town is famous for copper wares; you’ll hear the clang of metalwork throughout the day.
 On your way, you’ll wind through the mountains, over bridges, and along a road so narrow you’ll feel like you’re going to fall off before you reach the town.
-When I was there, the road was partially out because of heavy rain and I was not a fan driving the narrow, gravel road to town!
+When I was there, the road was partially out because of heavy rain and I was not a fan of driving the narrow, gravel road to town!

 But it was worth it!